 Exuma has some of the most stunning scenery in the world.
 Its waters are crystal clear and hauntingly blue.
 The sand is white and powdery.
 It offers wildlife from ancient stromatolites to stingrays.
 The stunning landscape of Exuma is part of what brings in the tourists.

 Locals love the land just as much, if not more, than the tourists that flock to the beaches for the perfect picture.
 And they would like to preserve it, which is why there is nothing worse to locals than when tourists leave behind trash.
-Trash left behind not only pollutes the beaches and water, but it also poses serious health risks to the local wildlife in the area.
+Trash such as plastic bags left behind on the beach not only pollutes the beaches and water, but it also poses serious health risks to the local wildlife in the area.
 So do the land and the locals a favor and pick up after yourself.

 2. Stealing Nature

 Tourists could blame ignorance on this, but now Exuma has posted up tons of signs warning guests about this.
 Please don’t take nature home with you as “souvenirs”.
 Exuma has tons of coral reefs and even a beautiful starfish reservation, and locals would like all of that beauty to stay where it is.
 People may not realize this but coral and starfish are living things and taking them home to sit on a dusty bookshelf are just plain rude and wrong.
 Leave the nature where it belongs.

 3. Feeding The Pigs

 There is no doubt that the biggest attraction in Exuma lately is the famous swimming pigs.
 These adorable swine love to be fed- they even swim up to the boats for it!
 But these animals can’t, and shouldn’t, be fed anything.
 Most guides bring along safe food now, but tourists that rent their own boats don’t get this guidance.
 Please don’t feel the pigs’ junk food, beer, or other harmful things.
 If you want to know what food is best for them as some of the locals, they would be more than happy to help.